-APPE 7001 Institutional Practice
+APPE 7001 Institutional Practice II

 This pharmacy practice experience in an inpatient hospital setting exposes the student to the wide variety of daily duties often required of the pharmacist while in an institutional pharmacy.
 Some of the areas that will be explored include the medication use process, drug distribution, sterile products preparation, automation, operations management, resource management and institutional legal and regulatory standards.
-Prerequisite: Good standing as a 4th year student in the professional program.
+Prerequisite: Must be enrolled in fourth professional year.

-APPE 7002 Community Practice
+APPE 7002 Community Practice II

 This pharmacy practice experience in a community pharmacy setting is intended to expose the student to a variety of patient-centered services.
 These services include but are not limited to medication dispensing, patient counseling, drug therapy monitoring, medication therapy management, and drug information services.
 Resource management and operations management will also be incorporated into the experience.
-Prerequisite: Good standing as a 4th year student in the professional program.
+Prerequisite: Must be enrolled in the fourth professional year.